TNM staging for anal cancer

 Node (N)

-Node (N) describes whether the cancer has spread to the nearby lymph nodes, such as lymph nodes near the rectum, in the pelvis or groin.
+Node describes whether the cancer has spread to the lymph nodes near the cancer.
+These are the lymph nodes near the rectum, in the area between your hips (pelvis) or in your groin.

 • N0 means there are no cancer cells in the nearby lymph nodes